Kong/kong/DEVELOPER.md

 cd ../kong-build-tools/openresty-build-tools

-# before we run the script, make sure curl and unzip is installed.
+# Before we run the script, make sure curl and unzip is installed.
-# also, to build we need gcc/g++ and m4 installed.
+# Also, to build we need gcc/g++ and m4 installed.
-# here is an example for ubuntu
+# Here is an example for ubuntu:
 sudo apt install curl unzip g++ m4

-# you might want to add also --debug
+# You might want to add also --debug
 ./kong-ngx-build -p ${BUILDROOT} --openresty ${RESTY_VERSION} --openssl ${RESTY_OPENSSL_VERSION} --luarocks ${RESTY_LUAROCKS_VERSION} --pcre ${RESTY_PCRE_VERSION}

-# than you should add those paths for later use
+# Than you should add those paths for later use
 OPENSSL_DIR=${BUILDROOT}/openssl
 CRYPTO_DIR=${BUILDROOT}/openssl
 PATH=${BUILDROOT}/luarocks/bin:${BUILDROOT}/openresty/bin:${PATH}
 eval $(luarocks path)

-# and maybe you want to set it permanently
+# And maybe you want to set it permanently
 echo PATH=${BUILDROOT}/luarocks/bin:${BUILDROOT}/openresty/bin:\${PATH} >> ~/.profile
 echo eval \$\(luarocks path\) >> ~/.profile

 cd ../..

-# before we build and install rocks, make sure libyaml and libz install
+# Before we build and install rocks, make sure libyaml and libz install.
-# here is an example for ubuntu
+# Here is an example for ubuntu.
 sudo apt install libyaml-dev zlib1g-dev

-# install the Lua sources
+# Install the Lua sources
 sudo luarocks make
 ```